rednblackgames/HyperLap2D-Wiki/_docs/editor/4-dynamic-lights.md

 order: 4
 ---

 Lights are one of the most important effects in a game.
-They give the scene a unique atmosphere and make your games look beautiful.HyperLap2D supports both dynamic lights and shadows, including normal maps!
+They give the scene a unique atmosphere and make your games look beautiful.
+HyperLap2D supports both dynamic lights and shadows, including normal maps!

 ## Basic Lights Setup